 OptimalTEMP technology, T-ionic glide soleplate, carry lock, auto-off, easy de-calc, eco-mode

-Towards the higher end of the price range, but not the most expensive iron out there by any means
+Towards the higher end of the price range, but not the most expensive model out there by any means

-If you’re willing to pay a slightly higher price for a high quality iron, then this may be the iron for you.
-The unique features that Philips have packed into this iron are not only ingenious, but they are extremely useful in a practical sense and I am convinced that they will make your ironing loads easier.
+If you’re willing to pay a slightly higher price for a high quality product, then this may be the model for you.
+The unique features that Philips have packed into this model are not only ingenious, but they are extremely useful in a practical sense and I am convinced that they will make your ironing loads easier.

 The Philips GC8643/30 is impressive in both its features and its technical specifications.
-This is an iron that you will not pay the cheapest price for in comparison to some of the other irons I’ve reviewed on this website, but if you have the budget for a more expensive iron like this one, I think it is definitely worth considering.
+This is a product that you will not pay the cheapest price for in comparison to some of the other irons I’ve reviewed on this website, but if you have the budget for a more expensive model like this one, I think it is definitely worth considering.

-One of the most impressive features of this iron is the OptimalTEMP technology.
-Developed by Philips and unique to their irons, the smart chip inside the iron will detect the fabric that is being ironed and automatically set the iron at the appropriate temperature.
-If you’re like me, you might get sick of checking clothing labels all of the time and then adjusting your iron to the temperature on the label, so why not buy an iron which will automatically set itself at the correct temperature for you?
+One of the most impressive features of this model is the OptimalTEMP technology.
+Developed by Philips and unique to their irons, the smart chip inside the iron will detect the fabric that is being ironed and automatically set the appropriate temperature.
+If you’re like me, you might get sick of checking clothing labels all of the time and then adjusting your iron to the temperature on the label, so why not buy a model which will automatically set itself at the correct temperature for you?
 No more worries about burning your clothes.

-The iron also has a durable scratch resistant soleplate which not only protects the longevity of your iron, but it prevents your clothes from potentially being damaged or ripped as a result of scratches on the iron.
+The product also has a durable scratch resistant soleplate which not only protects the longevity of your product, but it prevents your clothes from potentially being damaged or ripped as a result of scratches on the soleplate.

-The iron is also very powerful on top of all of these great features, the continuous steam output and bar pressure measures up to some of the best irons on the market today, and the steam boost is also one of the most powerful on the market.
+The model is also very powerful on top of all of these great features, the continuous output and bar pressure measures up to some of the best irons on the market today, and the boost is also one of the most powerful on the market.

 Pick 4 - Morphy Richards 42244

-The Morphy Richards 42244 is now quite an old steam generator iron which has now been discontinued in favour of newer models.
+The Morphy Richards 42244 is now quite old, and has now been discontinued in favour of newer models.
 I have included this as a pick because I have had feedback to confirm that visitors to my website are still finding this is a great option for them, mostly because of the extremely competitive price.